Essenceia/essenceia.github.io/content/projects/Ethernet_Switch_ASIC/index.md

 - [`teapot` Ethernet wrapper for building network connected accelerators.](https://github.com/Essenceia/Teapot)
 - [`coldbrew` Ethernet connected beacon for broadcasting an ethernet frame with an uptime count until the heat death of the universe.](https://github.com/Essenceia/Until_Heat_Death_Do_Us_Part)

-And,since all of the ASICs mentioned above are already taped out, in mid November when the silicon comes back I can start building my first fully custom homelab!
+And,since all of the ASICs mentioned above are already tapedout, in mid November when the silicon comes back I can start building my first fully custom homelab!

 {{< figure
 src="homelab.svg"